architects-land/minecraft-scaleway-frontend/README.md

 Environments:
 - `PORT` is the server's port
 - `ZONE` is the instance's zone
-- `SERVER` is the ID of the instance
+- `INSTANCE` is the ID of the instance
 - `API_KEY` is your API key
 - `MINECRAFT_HOST` is the host of your Minecraft server
 - `MINECRAFT_PORT` is the port of your Minecraft server